35 Types of Neural Networks: What, When, and Why

 Based largely on the biological systems seen in the human brain, neural networks are computational models that consist of interconnected nodes, or artificial neurons, organized into layers.
+There are many types of neural networks with new approaches being developed frequently.

 What is a Neural Network?